DominikN/docs_new/docs/manuals/rosbot.md

 1. Turn on the robot and wait until it boots.
 2. Plug in Ethernet adapter (included in set) to USB port in the rear panel.
-3. Plug in one end of the Ethernet cable into your computer and other one to the adapter.
+3. Plug in one end of the Ethernet cable into your computer and the other one to the adapter.
 4. To connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and password `husarion`.
 5. Connect to a Wi-Fi network.